Lyuhitto/Duff-Vending-Machine/README.md

 # Duff-Vending-Machine
-I will give you a duff stuff.
+I will give you duff stuff.
 Just give me A coin.